vscosta/yap/docs/yap.md

 + a preceding minus sign will denote an "output argument";
 + an argument with no preceding symbol can be used in both ways.

-@defgroup YAPBuiltins The YAP Core Built-Ins
+@defgroup YAPBuiltins  YAP  Built-Ins

-@page  Core Core Prolog Built-Ins
+@page  Core  Prolog Built-Ins

 + @ref YAPControl